dunn/modernphilosophy/modernphilosophy.markdown

 These are logically equivalent.
 The converse, however, is not: if _x_ is possible, _x_ is conceivable.
 This principle seems to be far too strong.
 Can you see why?

 **Causal Principle (CAP)**
 :	There must be at least as much reality (being, or perfection) in the cause as there is in the effect.
-(From Descartes.)
+This principle is from Descartes.

 **Epistemic Principle (EP)**
 :	Everything (that is, every proposition) I clearly and distinctly perceive (that is, believe and thoroughly understand) is true.
-(From Descartes.)
+This principle is from Descartes.

 **Copy Principle (CPY)**
 :	Every idea is a copy of some impression or set of impressions.
-(From Hume.)
+This principle is from Hume.

 **Separability Principle (SP)**
 :	Any two distinct perceptions can, in thought, be separated.
-(From Hume.)
+This principle is from Hume.

 # Background to Modern Philosophy